stanleyrya/CS326-Team-Rocket/profile.md

 I am from Southington, CT and am currently a junior at UMass Amherst.
 I am majoring in Computer Science with a concentration in Security and Privacy.
 I have experience in programming in Java and C.

 Previous Courses-
-*CS187 Programming with Data Structures, CS220 Programming Methodology *CS230 Computer System Principles
+  - CS187 Programming with Data Structures
+  - CS220 Programming Methodology
+  - CS230 Computer System Principles
-*CS240 Reasoning under Uncertainty
+  - CS240 Reasoning under Uncertainty
-*CS250 Introduction to Computation
+  - CS250 Introduction to Computation

 Non CS Courses-
-*MATH 233 Multivariate Calculus
+  - MATH 233 Multivariate Calculus
-*MATH 515 Statistics I
+  - MATH 515 Statistics I